Germany demands U.S. answers over Merkel bugging

 “In the summer, we received explanations and assurances,” the German minister said.
 “Whether we can trust these explanations and assurances, that must be examined again.”

-He took the unusual step of giving part of his statement in English - to make the message to Washington “quite clear”.
+He took the unusual step of making part of his statement in English - to make the message to Washington “quite clear”.

 Some politicians suggested the row could disrupt European Union negotiations with the United States on a free trade pact, though others played down that possibility.